vrundpat/Fireteam/README.md

      ```javascript
      npm run dev
      ```
-  5) Open port 8080 in a browser to see have a local version of the site!

-Note: This is not a production build, optimization of the building process is not implemented for this repo!
+  5) Open port ```8080``` in a browser to see a local version of the site!
+This is not a production build, optimization of the building process is not implemented for this repo.